Prevention of Sexual Exploitation, Abuse, and Harassment (PSEAH)

 V. DEFINITIONS

 VI.
-CORE PRINCIPLES
+PRINCIPLES

-- Accountability: Every action must be accountable
+- Accountability: All actions must be accountable

 VII.
-CODE OF ETHICS AND STANDARDS OF CONDUCT
+CODE OF ETHICS AND BEHAVIOR STANDARDS

 - Respect the dignity and rights of every individual

-- Maintain professional boundaries in every interaction
+- Maintain professional boundaries in all interactions

-- Refrain from exploitative or unequal relationships
+- Avoid exploitative or unequal relationships

 - Avoid situations that may create conflicts of interest or abuse of power

-- Report any suspected violations
+- Report suspected violations

 VIII.
-PROHIBITED CONDUCT
+PROHIBITED BEHAVIOR

-- Requesting or accepting sexual favors in any form
+- Requesting or receiving sexual favors

-- Involving children in any form of sexual activity
+- Involving children in sexual activity

 IX.
 PREVENTION

-- Integrating PSEAH into organizational policies
+- Integrate PSEAH into organizational policies

 - Regular training and capacity building

-- Transparent and integrity-based recruitment processes
+- Transparent and integrity-based recruitment

 - Internal and external awareness campaigns